ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ![CBC attack](https://ahmedsherif.github.io/assets/img/posts/2/cbc-attack.png)

-## Events often unfold contrary to our desires
+## The wind does not blow as the ships desire

-Having thoroughly reviewed the Errno code and blog post, and comprehending the concept of replacement characters, I was eager to begin deciphering the Hudson and confidentiality keys.
+Having thoroughly reviewed the Guillaume code and blog post, and comprehending the concept of replacement characters, I was eager to begin deciphering the Hudson and confidentiality keys.
 Unfortunately, this anticipation was met with disappointment.

 Upon examining the initial 16 bytes in my case, it was evident that the `EFBFBD` replacement character was absent.